cuboulder-se-research/move-method-assist/replication-package/index.md

 ```

 ## Tool Download and Installation Instructions
-MMpro is an IntelliJ plugin.
+MM-Assist is an IntelliJ plugin.
 It requires Intellij 2024.1, and an OpenAI API key.
 Check [this](/installation) page, for detailed download and installation instructions.

 ## Source Code